Cinnamon and Kale

 Instructions

-• Grate the zest from the orange and add it to a pan along with the juice from the orange.
-Add the cranberries, sugar and spices.
+• Finely grate the zest from the orange and add it to a pan along with the juice from the orange.
+Add the cranberries, honey and spices.
 Bring to the boil, stir and cover.

 • Simmer gently for 5-10 minutes until the cranberries have burst and most of the liquid has evaporated.
 As the sauce cools, it will thicken more.